 The American Heart Association Instructor course is designed to designed to prepare AHA instructors to disseminate the science, skills, and philosophy of resuscitation programs to participants enrolled in AHA courses.
 There is no question that instructors are the key element in the AHA training network.

 The practice of medicine is considered to be both an art and a science.
 In a similar vein, AHA training involves both “heart” and science.
 A good AHA instructor is able to teach information and skills and to generate enthusiasm and enlist support of the AHA course goals and objectives, motivating participants to act in emergency situations.
 AHA instructors are the best tool the AHA has to fulfill its mission- to reduce disability and death caused by heart disease and stroke.
 The more skilled instructors the AHA ECC Programs have, the more participants will be trained in CPR and ECC.
 By increasing the number of bystanders prepared and willing to activate the EMS system and provide CPR, early defibrillation, and advanced life support, the AHA will be able to significantly reduce disability and death from heart attacks, cardiac arrest, and stroke.

 American Heart Association instructors must become established with a Training Center to teach courses.

 Instructor Certification Process

-- Monitoring: Instructor candidates teach a course independently under the supervision of Code One Training Center Faculty.
+5. Monitoring: Instructor candidates teach a course independently under the supervision of Code One Training Center Faculty.
 Faculty will evaluate instructor candidate performance against a rubric of requirements from the American Heart Association.
 Successful monitoring will result in issuance of a Heartsaver Instructor certification from the American Heart Association.

 Successful completion of this course and subsequent monitoring results in an American Heart Association Heartsaver Instructor certification which is valid for 2 years from the date of the course.